Our ICP-MS sample introduction system requires liquids or fully dissolved solids.

 - We do not need a large sample.
 For solids we generally prefer 100-500 mg, but we can easily work with less; as long as you can weigh it accurately, we can measure it.
 For liquids/solutions submitted, the necessary amount is concentration dependent and determined by the sensitivity of the instrument for the element to be measured.
 That said, for a typical biological sample the same rule holds as for solids: if you can determine the accurate sample volume submitted we can probably determine the elemental concentration!

-- Solid samples must be digested before measurement.
-We offer this service for a small fee (see Pricing).
-If you feel strongly about doing this digestion step yourself (which we do not recommend), please look at the protocol below.
-This protocol is sufficient to digest many types of samples.
-We suggest that you talk with us before starting your own sample digestions.
-Some samples may require a more complicated digestion to obtain a homogenous solution.
+- Solid samples must be digested before measurement, we offer this service for a small fee (see Pricing).
+We do not recommend digesting your samples yourself, but if you feel strongly about this, please look at the protocol below.
+While the protocol is sufficient to digest many types of samples, we suggest that you talk with us before starting your digestions to ensure that they do not require a more complicated digestion to obtain a homogeneous solution.

 - If you prepare your own samples (solid or dissolved) you will also need to submit a blank sample that was prepared identically.